Newly Diagnosed FAQ

-No. They are generally not used to diagnose prostate cancer.
-If indicated, a bone scan is done to rule out metastasis.
+No. These tests are generally not used to diagnose prostate cancer.
+If cancer is detected and it appears to be advanced, a bone scan may be done to rule out metastasis.

-Your biopsy shows that you have low risk cancer, but it isn’t necessary to treat it.
-Your urologist may discuss actively monitoring your PSA and DRE and perhaps repeat biopsies.
+Sometimes a biopsy shows that a patient has low risk cancer, but it isn’t necessary to treat it.
+Your urologist may discuss actively monitoring your PSA and DRE and perhaps order repeat biopsies.

 Do you know of any alternatives to surgery and radiation in reducing the growth of this disease via diet and exercise/ lifestyle change?

-Maintaining a healthy lifestyle and healthy diet are good ways to help fight cancer and an exercise counselor and dietitian would be able to help you with that.
+Maintaining a healthy lifestyle and a healthy diet are good ways to help fight cancer and an exercise counsellor and dietitian would be able to help you with that.
 If you have a diagnosis of cancer, it is important to follow up with your urologist.
-If the risk is low you may be able to have active surveillance, checking your PSA and having a digital rectal exam regularly.
+Depending on the cancer, you may be able to have active surveillance, where a urologist would be monitoring your PSA and performing digital rectal exams regularly.
 If the risk becomes higher, surgery or radiation may be recommended.

 You will be admitted to Daycare.
 Everything will be stored there and sent up to your room on Unit 82 after your surgery.
-So leave valuables at home.
+Please leave valuables at home.

-You can search for a family doctor near you here: http://www.cpsa.ca.
+Click here to search for a family doctor near you.